HarvestersCrew/CorpusHarvester/README.md

 Two `docker-compose` files are provided to help setup the CorpusHarvester.
 The default one will build everything and run an image of MariaDB for the database, a container with the server running and the CLI available, and a container with the web client.
 The `devel` one is there to simplify development, assure that the setup is the same across the contributors and storing object files to avoid rebuilding everything each time.

 ## Requirements
+These requirements are only needed where you plan to build the project.
+If using Docker, the provided Dockerfiles will take care of that.

 ### Engine libraries
 - MySQL Connection/C++: `apt install libmysqlcppconn-dev`, connection to the MariaDB server